zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Action:**

-  Ensure the file data is not corrupted or incorrectly encoded.
+  Ensure that the file data is not corrupted or incorrectly encoded.

 ### ZWEAD702W